 The Director of Disability Services reviews documentation provided by the student and, in consultation with the student, determines which accommodations are appropriate for the student's particular needs and academic program(s).
-If the accommodation plan or any accommodation denials do not meet the satisfaction of the student, the student may appeal the decision via letter or email to the ADA/504 Coordinator.
+If the accommodation plan or any accommodation denials do not meet the satisfaction of the student, the student may appeal the decision via letter or email to the ADA/504 Coordinator for review and consideration of additional accommodations.